 If you're going to add a hook, make it a big one

-Jay Fields responds to on Ola Bini’s Evil Hook Methods? about the common ruby idiom that lets us write:
+Jay Fields responds to Ola Bini’s Evil Hook Methods? about the common ruby idiom that lets us write:

 class Fruit